Politically Exposed Persons (PEPs) and sanctioned individuals, entities or nations are two critical areas of compliance for regulated firms.

 Sanctions are designed to adversely impact states perceived as a threat to international peace or where human rights are being violated.
 They are often used as an alternative weapon instead of going to war to achieve desired outcomes.

-What PEP and sanction checks are mandatory in the UK?
+What PEPs and sanction checks are mandatory in the UK?

 All businesses and individuals (with some specific, defined exceptions) must comply with sanctions imposed by the government.
 Additionally, all businesses, organisations and individuals now have an obligation to report information about sanctions breaches through Suspicious Activity Reports (SARs).